-AIA's Architectural Graphic Standards also includes a variety of low- and steep-slope details.
+AIA's structural Graphic Standards also includes a variety of low- and steep-slope details.
 However, unlike the NRCA and SMACNA details, the details in Architectural Graphic Standards have not undergone extensive industry review.
 While several of the details are suitable for standard conditions, some may be inadequate.
-Hence, this reference source may be valuable for some details, but the architect should scrutinize them.
+Hence, it is recommended that the NRCA details be utilized instead.

 Manufacturers of roofing products also promulgate standard details.
 These may also be suitable for standard conditions.
 Many of these details are available in CADD.
 However, manufacturer's details typically include propriety names for various products used in the assembly.
 Hence, modification of the details to delete propriety names will typically be necessary.

 Knowing when standard details are appropriate and when they are not (unless they are modified) requires judgment.
-To make a proper assessment of the adequacy of standard details, the architect needs to be keenly aware of weather and other special conditions that the roof will likely be exposed to during its expected service life.
-The architect also needs to possess adequate roof design knowledge.
-As discussed in Section 1, if the architect's knowledge is limited, consultation with a qualified roof consultant or professional roofing contractor is recommended.
+To make a proper assessment of the adequacy of standard details, the roof designer needs to be keenly aware of weather and other special conditions that the roof will likely be exposed to during its expected service life.
+The designer also needs to possess adequate roof design knowledge in order to properly utilize adopted details, such as the NRCA details.
+For example: not using an independent deck-to-wall expansion joint detail when necessary can result in immediate failure of the roof base flashing system.
+As discussed in Section 1, if the designer's knowledge is limited, consultation with a qualified roof consultant or professional roofing contractor is recommended.

 The introduction and rapid acceptance of single-ply membranes into the U.S. roofing market in the 1970s was likely the most significant roofing industry change in twentieth century.
 Another notable development in the 1970s was the widespread acceptance of plastic foam roof insulations, although this pales in comparison with the development of single-ply membranes.
 It is doubtful that another issue will be as revolutionary as the introduction of the single-plies.
 Since the single-ply revolution, changes in the roofing industry have been primarily driven by environmental and worker health issues and the pursuit of methods to reduce the amount of labor needed to install roof systems.